 Now, it’s clear that I need (and want) to spend more time outdoors.
 I wonder however how I can actually achieve this in my everyday life.
 And the excuses are plentiful: my work involves a computer in an office; it’s raining outside and it’s too cold (actually in Australia I often hear, rightfully, that the sun is too strong and it’s too hot); I need the car to go anywhere; I need to work around the house.

-All these excuses (and I’m guilty as charged on all of them) are easily tackled.
+All these excuses (and I’m guilty of all of them) are easily tackled.

 I’m lucky enough to be able to move around with my computer.
 There is no reason why I can’t pick up my laptop and sit outside.
 I know that this ability is a luxury and that most office jobs require a stationary set-up.
 But, the good news is that, with increasing awareness of employers that the indoors aren’t as great for their employees’ mental health, there is more room for flexibility.
 Just ask for a meeting outside, a lunch break in the park, or the laptop on the rooftop.
 And if that doesn’t work, bring nature inside.